pacificclimate/crmprtd/README.md

 ## Usage

-The most common usage pattern for the `crmprtd` is to configure a number of scripts to run on an hourly or daily basis.
+The most common usage pattern for package `crmprtd` is to configure a number of scripts to run on an hourly or daily basis.

 Some data sources require authentication.
 For most scripts, credentials can be provided as command line arguments, or, preferably, entries in a yaml config file.
 A sample version of this file can be seen [here](https://github.com/pacificclimate/crmprtd/blob/master/auth.yaml).
 The location of the config is passed with the `--auth` argument and the key with the `--auth_key` argument.

 ### Downloading data

+Script `crmprtd_download -N [network_name]` downloads data for the named network.
-Each network has a `download_[network_name]` script which will download data.
-The standard output stream of this script can be redirected into a file or piped into `crmprtd_process`.  `crmprtd_process` will take the data and run it through a series of formatting changes and checks before inserting the data into the database.
+The standard output stream of this script can be redirected into a file or piped into `crmprtd_process`.
+Script `crmprtd_process` read data from the standard input stream runs it through a series of formatting changes and checks before inserting the data into the database.

 A list of all available network modules can be found in the online help for `crmprtd_process`: